timothyngtinhang/localiteCoords/README.md

 MIT License - see LICENSE file for details.

 ## Contact
-For questions about this package, please contact [Your Name] at [your.email@example.com].
+For questions about this package, please contact Timothy Ng at tinhang.ng@polyu.edu.hk.